-Central Coast Mariners coach Phil Moss has praised striker Mitchell Duke after the youngster scored the decisive goal in the Mariners' 2-1 A-League triumph against Sydney FC.
+Central Coast Mariners coach Phil Moss has praised striker Mitchell Duke after the youngster scored the decisive goal in the Mariners' 2-1 A-League triumph against Sydney FC on Saturday night.

 Duke's 75th minute winner came when the Mariners were on the back foot after Sydney's Richard Garcia had cancelled out Kim Seung-Yong's superb opener.